ydb-platform/ydb-go-sdk/README.md

 }
 ```

-*grace* has generated that `lib.Client.onPing()` unexported method which checks if appopriate _probe_ function is non-nil (as well as the returned _ping done_ callback).
+*grace* has generated that `lib.Client.onPing()` non-exported method which checks if appopriate _probe_ function is non-nil (as well as the returned _ping done_ callback).
 If any of the callbacks is nil it returns noop functions to avoid branching in the `Client.ping()` code.

 ### Composing